These service specific terms & conditions form part of our Website and General Terms & Conditions.

 1.7 make arrangements for the preparation and signing of relevant statutory notices and the letting agreement, act as Agent for the Client and sign the Agreement as Agent with the Client’s authority which is given on accepting these terms, unless agreed otherwise and without acceptance of any other liabilities of principal.
 Copies of the signed Agreement will be sent to the Client and the Tenant;

-1.8 collect the Rent payable upon commencement of the Tenancy, and, as stakeholder, any deposit receivable, and hold such disbursement in accordance with the TPO (The Property Ombudsman, Membership Number D8303-0), code of conduct;
+1.8 collect the Rent payable upon commencement of the Tenancy, and, as stakeholder, any deposit receivable, and hold such disbursement in accordance with the PRS Property Redress Scheme, code of conduct;

 1.9 collect the ongoing Rent, and forward the balance to the Landlord, less the Agent fees and any deductions, in a timely manner;